dschweim/WeakSupervisionForPopulismDetection/README.md

 ### Notebooks
 The folder *Notebooks* contains Jupyter Notebooks that were primarily used for experimentation and analysis:
 - `Data_Exploration.ipynb`: Contains the code used to explore the NCCR and BT data and calculate simple dataset statistics.
-- `Figure_Generator.ipynb`: Used to generate plots and stats for the report.
+- `Figure_Generator.ipynb`: Used to generate further plots and stats for the report.
 - `Interpretation and Error Analysis End Models.ipynb`: Used to generate plots and stats for the individual end models.
 - `Interpretation and Error Analysis Label Models.ipynb`: Used to generate plots and stats for the individual label models.
 - `Manual_Segment_Extraction.ipynb`: Contains the code used to manually fix non-matched Wording Content to retrieve corresponding segments from text.
-- `Run_Transformer.ipynb`: Used to run the Transformer-based models on GPU-environment in Colab.
+- `Run_Transformer.ipynb`: Used to run the Transformer-based models in a GPU-environment with Colab.

 ### Output
 The folder *Output* contains the results from each Code file: